caiobribeiro/advance-go-api-learn-project/README.md

 # advance-go-api-learn-project

-Projeto de API REST em Go para fins de aprendizado, utilizando PostgreSQL como banco de dados e sqlc para geração de queries.
-Estruturado em módulos internos para configuração, acesso a dados, manipulação de requisições, rotas, utilitários e modelos de domínio.
+Go REST API project for learning purposes, using PostgreSQL as the database and sqlc for query generation.
+The project is structured in internal modules for configuration, data access, request handling, routing, utilities, and domain models.

-## Principais Características
+## Main Features
-- Estrutura modular (config, handlers, rotas, store, utils, models)
+- Modular structure (config, handlers, routes, store, utils, models)
-- Conexão com PostgreSQL via lib/pq
+- PostgreSQL connection via lib/pq
-- Geração de código SQL com sqlc
+- SQL code generation with sqlc
-- Handlers para saúde, usuários e núcleo
+- Handlers for health, users, and core
-- Utilitários para JWT, senhas e respostas HTTP
+- Utilities for JWT, password, and HTTP responses
-- Configuração via arquivo `.env`
+- Configuration via `.env` file
-- Orquestração de containers com Podman Compose
+- Container orchestration with Podman Compose

-## Como executar
+## How to run
-1. Configure o arquivo `.env` com as variáveis necessárias.
+1. Configure the `.env` file with the required variables.
-2. Suba o banco de dados com `podman-compose up`.
+2. Start the database with `podman-compose up`.
-3. Execute a aplicação Go com `go run main.go`.
+3. Run the Go application with `go run main.go`.

-## Arquitetura
+## Architecture
-Veja o arquivo [ARCHITECTURE.md](ARCHITECTURE.md) para detalhes sobre a arquitetura do projeto.
+See the [ARCHITECTURE.md](ARCHITECTURE.md) file for details about the project architecture.